Support

 Command-VPaste on the topic

-DeleteDelete topic
+DeleteDelete the topic

 SHORTCUTACTION